 With a fresh, modern approach towards subcontinental Asian food, BlackSalt truly distinguishes itself as a unique eatery in Sai Ying Pun.
 The menu touches upon Nepalese, Burmese, Indian, Sri Lankan, and Bengali cuisine with a ton of vegetarian and vegan options on the menu.
 The Kathmandu meatballs are a must-order, while the beetroot chops and wok-fried kothu roti remain as classics on the menu.

-See also: Fivelements Habitat Opening in Hong Kong
+See also: 9 Best Spa Treatments in Hong Kong

 Sohofama focuses on healthy living, sustainability, and raising awareness to support urban farmers.
 Modern Chinese dishes incorporate locally grown ingredients.
 A vegetarian menu has been created by Sohofama, and we recommend trying the dumplings.
 So good!
 The restaurant is intimate, but our favorite spot is sitting on the deck, surrounded by Sohofama’s urban mini farm.
 With herbs and vegetables growing along the walls, you might be inspired to start your own at home.

-Chef Peggy Chan is spearheading Hong Kong’s plant-based scene with Grassroots Pantry, the finest vegan and vegetarian gourmet restaurant in the city.
+Chef Peggy Chan is spearheading Hong Kong’s plant-based scene with Nectar (formerly known as Grassroots Pantry), one of the finest vegan and vegetarian gourmet restaurants in the city.
 The delicious menu includes the healthiest organic ingredients and changes on a weekly basis.
 Opt for the Signature Mixed Mushroom Linguine if it’s on the menu that day.

 This cozy spot serves some comforting, homey Middle Eastern dishes with a contemporary twist.
 With a range of mezzes and sharing plates, the restaurant is a great spot for dinner and weekends.
 We love seeing the variety of specials on the wall and grabbing a pita during lunch.
 Bedu is vegetable forward, so the dishes are filled with bright colors, and very vegetarian friendly.